-The Sending Rite

-The Blessing and Dismissal

-God is coming among us: in your past forgiving you, in your present loving you, and in your future, meeting you with everlasting grace.
-And may the blessing of the deep mystery we name God - Source of hope, Word of life, and ever-present Spirit of truth be with you this day and always.
+The Sending Rite The Blessing and Dismissal God is coming among us: in our past forgiving us, in our present loving us, and in our future, meeting us with everlasting grace.
+And may the blessing of the deep mystery we name God - Source of hope, Word of life, and ever-present Spirit of truth be with you this day and remain with you always.
+Amen.
 Go in peace to love and serve Christ in all places and all people.
 Thanks be to God.
+Postlude Nun komm der heiden Heiland by Johann Pachelbel (1653-1706) THE WORSHIP IS OVER.
+THE SERVICE BEGINS.